 Second, the dictator game eliminates the scope for strategic interactions and, therefore, is better suited to reveal participants' preferences over the trade-off between self-interest and concern for others (Kahneman et al., 1986; Forsythe et al., 1994).
-The dictator game is a simplified version of the ultimatum game where the recipient has no power to reject the offer of the proposer (or "dictator").
+The dictator game is a simplified version of the ultimatum game where the responder (or "recipient") has no power to reject the offer of the proposer (or "dictator").
 Meta-studies showed that dictators generally give around 25% in these experiments (Engel, 2011; Oosterbeek and Sloof, 2004; Cochard et al., 2021).
 These results again suggest the existence of non-selfish concerns: many participants give away part of their endowment, even though they could keep it all without consequence.

-Third, in addition to the early evidence from the ultimatum and dictator games, the so-called public goods game also showed that individuals are not solely motivated by self-interest (Marwell and Ames, 1979).
-In the public goods game, participants dispose of an initial endowment which they can use in two ways: they can keep resources at their current value to themselves, or they can contribute them to a public good where contributions are pooled and shared equally after being multiplied by a factor.
+Third, in addition to the early evidence from the ultimatum and dictator games, the socalled public goods game also showed that individuals are not solely motivated by self-interest (Marwell and Ames, 1979).
+In the public goods game, participants dispose of an initial endowment, which they can use in two ways: they can keep resources at their current value to themselves, or they can contribute them to a public good where contributions are pooled and shared equally after being multiplied by a factor.
 The meta-study of Zelmer (2003) shows that participants, on average, contribute 38% to the public good, suggesting that people are willing to cooperate and sacrifice personal gain for the benefit of the group.

-Lastly, the so-called trust games is another experiment showing behavior that contradicted the "homo economicus" versions of individuals in economics (Berg et al., 1995).
+Lastly, the so-called trust game is another experiment showing behavior that contradicted the "homo economicus" version of individuals in economics (Berg et al., 1995).
 In the trust game, one participant sends some of their money to another, who can then return part of it.
 Johnson and Mislin (2011) provide a cross-country meta-analysis on trust games and find that the average share of resources sent by the first participant lies at around 50%, and that the second participant returns on average around 37% of the received amount, indicating that trust and reciprocity play significant roles in economic interactions.

 These early experiments highlighted that human behavior in economic settings often reflects fairness concerns, altruism, reciprocity, and cooperation, challenging the narrow focus on self-interest that dominated earlier economic models.
-While many of the studies mentioned above were done with quite a selected group of people, e.g., students on one subject (say economics) from one particular university, some studies also show that the non-selfish behavior revealed through ultimatum, dictator, public goods, and trust experiments are also found across different populations and cultures (Henrich et al., 2001; Roth et al., 1991).
+While many of the studies mentioned above were based on rather selected groups of study participants, e.g., students on one subject (say economics) from one particular university, other studies show that the non-selfish behavior revealed through these experiments is also found across different populations and cultures (Henrich et al., 2001; Roth et al., 1991).